-The highest total prawn catches during the 2020 Banana Prawn season were obtained during April, while the highest total prawn catches during the 2020 Tiger Prawn season were obtained during August (Table 2).
+The highest total prawn catches during the 2021 Banana Prawn season were obtained during April, while the highest total prawn catches during the 2021 Tiger Prawn season were obtained during August (Table 2).

-Table 3 shows effort by month in the banana and Tiger Prawn seasons for 2020.
+Table 3 shows effort by month in the banana and Tiger Prawn seasons for 2021.
 Effort in the Banana Prawn season (1 April to 15 June) was highest in April and lowest in June.
 Tiger Prawn season (1 August to 20 November) effort was highest in October and lowest in November (Table 3).

 Monthly CPUE (tonnes/day) for Banana Prawns was highest in April during the Banana Prawn season (Table 4).
-Monthly CPUE for both nominal and effective effort for Tiger Prawns was highest in August.
+Monthly CPUE for both nominal and effective effort for Tiger Prawns was highest in April although this is an outlier not representative of the whole fleet as 6t was caught in 10 days.

-Table 2: Monthly catch by species in 2020.
+Table 2: Monthly catch by species in 2021.